With a new year just over the horizon, it’s time to make a few resolutions. If you haven’t yet crafted a budget, now is the time to do so for 2018.

 Roman Samborksyi / Shutterstock.com

-- Do you want it as a security blanket in the bank?
+- Give you a security blanket in the bank?

-- Or would you merely be happy if it would pay the bills each month with a little left over?
+- Merely pay the bills each month, with maybe a little left over?

 Budgeting can help with every one of these goals.
-In addition, by having a concrete goal, you increase your chances of sticking to your budget.
-Some people even create dream or vision boards with photos representing their goal to motivate themselves.
+In addition, having a concrete goal increases your chances of sticking to the budget.
+Some people even look for motivation by creating dream or vision boards with photos representing their goal.

 Step 2: Track your expenses

 Getting a handle on where you spend money is important for two reasons:

 - It can help identify leaks in your budget.
 These might include the $100 a month gobbled up by daily fast-food breakfasts.

 - It can help you make a realistic budget.
 If you are currently spending $800 a month on groceries, budgeting for $500 is probably setting yourself up for failure.